I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 The future of AI in brand and design work

-DC Innovation Lab — 1904 carriage house on Capitol Hill
+DC Innovation Lab, a 1904 carriage house on Capitol Hill

 DC Studio as the Innovation Lab

 I work from a 1904 carriage house on Capitol Hill in Washington, DC.
-It's part workshop, part design studio, a space set up for building, prototyping, and thinking through problems with your hands as much as your screen.
+The space is a hybrid workshop and design studio, built around the idea that thinking through a problem physically matters as much as thinking through it on a screen.

 Outside the studio.

-That mindset has led me to build within the sport too.
-I develop tools for the cue sports industry, most recently a live streaming app for capturing and sharing matches.
-I also founded District Carbon, a cue brand focused on performance and identity.
+That same mindset has led me to build within the sport too.
+I develop tools for the cue sports industry, most recently my own live streaming app for capturing and sharing matches.
+I also founded District Carbon, a cue brand focused on performance and a sense of place in its identity.
 I approach all of it as an operator, looking for ways to improve the system and create something people want to be part of.

 Have a pool industry brand and need an outside design perspective?
 Hire me to do a design and customer experience design audit, a brand strategy consult, or even a complete brand redesign.
 I work on a pre-paid monthly retainer and am happy to work with budgets of all sizes.